 We need to bust these myths about scholarships to help students make informed decisions about how to pay for college.

-In this blog post, we will explore six of the most common myths about scholarships and explain why they are not true.
+This blog post will explore six of the most common myths about scholarships and explain why they are invalid.

 By debunking these myths, we hope to provide clarity to those looking for scholarships to help pay for school.